ConfluxHQ/software-delivery-assessment/README.md

 1. Find someone to Facilitate the assessment.
 This should be someone from outside the team, who is familiar with running team retrospectives.
 2. Book a time slot for 2 or 3 hours: for online sessions you could split this over 2 or more video call sessions, and for in-person sessions book a room large enough for the team.
-3. For **online sessions**, either use the [card deck from Agile Stationery](https://agilestationery.co.uk/collections/retrospectives/products/software-delivery-assessment-card-deck-by-matthew-skelton) and screenshot or note down the results in a spreadhseet, or use an online poll tool to capture responses from people in the session.
+3. For **online sessions**, either use the [card deck from Agile Stationery](https://agilestationery.co.uk/collections/retrospectives/products/software-delivery-assessment-card-deck-by-matthew-skelton) and screenshot or note down the results in a spreadsheet, or use an online poll tool to capture responses from people in the session.
 For **in-person sessions**, either use the [card deck from Agile Stationery](https://agilestationery.co.uk/collections/retrospectives/products/software-delivery-assessment-card-deck-by-matthew-skelton), or print the assessment sheets for each set of criteria, either using the [ready-made A1 PDF (see Releases)](https://github.com/ConfluxDigital/software-delivery-assessment/releases), or the individual assessment pages at A1 size if possible (use small margins):
 	* [Team Health - assessment sheet](print/print-team-health.md)
 	* [Deployment - assessment sheet](print/print-deployment.md)
 	* [Flow - assessment sheet](print/print-flow.md)